 - i.
 When reserving a room in housing, resident must agree to a visitation policy, regarding when members of the opposite sex may or may not visit.
 Guests are not permitted unless the host is present.
 Guests are subject to the rules of the University and visits are limited to no more than three days.
 Hosts are responsible for the actions of their guest(s).
-Visitation options are listed below: - 1.
-First Year Students Visitation privileges are allowed in the common space area (living/dining area) only from 12:00 noon until 12:00 midnight. - Upper Class and Transfer Student Visitation privileges are extended for any time.
-Guests are still not permitted to spend the night unless approved by the Resident Director. - ii.
+Visitation options are listed below: - First Year Students Visitation privileges are allowed in the common space area (living/dining area) only from 12:00 noon until 12:00 midnight. - 2.
+Upper Class and Transfer Student- Visitation privileges are not time restrictive, but roommates may request guests leave if they are causing issues or making someone uncomfortable.
+Guests are still not permitted to spend the night unless approved by the Resident Director.

+ii.
 Residents may have overnight guests, of same sex only, if they obtain the permission from the roommates and Resident Director at least one business day in advance of the visit.
 Guests are subject to all University guidelines and policies and are not permitted to stay more than 3 days per visit.
 Hosts are responsible for guest behavior, and guests must always be escorted by their host.
 Overnight visiting by members of the opposite sex is not permitted.